zipxing/rust_pixel/doc/change.md

+# 0.5.8
+- Fix a runtime error in linux / wsl

 # 0.5.7
 - Split the app's render.rs into two files, render_terminal.rs and render_graphics.rs, to make the code logic clearer.
 - Added pixel_symbol tool for extract the symbol set used in pixel art picture.